ArnaudBan/widget-embed-latest-tweets/readme.txt

 == Changelog ==

+= 0.3 =

+* You can authentified your widget and get read of the Twitter's API limitation from anonymous request
+* Choose your language
+* Hide the original message in the case that the embedded Tweet is a reply

 = 0.2 =

-Don't show Warning in case of error
+* Don't show Warning in case of error

 = 0.1 =

-This is the first version.
+* This is the first version.
-Choose the number of tweet, the maximum width and alignment
+* Choose the number of tweet, the maximum width and alignment

 == Upgrade Notice ==